LumingSun/ML4DB-paper-list/README.md

 * Flexible Operator Embeddings via Deep Learning (arXiv 2019)

+* Improved Cardinality Estimation by Learning Queries Containment Rates (EDBT 2020)

+* NN-based Transformation of Any SQL Cardinality Estimator for Handling DISTINCT, AND, OR and NOT (2020)

+* QuickSel: Quick Selectivity Learning with Mixture Models (2020)

+* Bao: Learning to Steer Query Optimizers (2020)
 #### Combining data and workload

 * Learned Cardinalities: Estimating Correlated Joins with Deep Learning （CIDR2019）